cncf/toc/tags/environmentalsustainability.md

 - Focus outside of Cloud Native Technologies, according to the [CNCF Cloud Native definition](https://github.com/cncf/toc/blob/main/DEFINITION.md)

 ## Deliverables to ToC
-- landscape for the carbon and energy metrics, measurements, and management
+- Landscape for carbon and energy efficiency in the form of metrics, measurements, and management techniques
-- recommendations for new CNCF projects where there are clear use cases or where exploration is needed
+- Provide environmental sustainment recommendations and optimizations to new and existing projects within the landscape and areas of gap in the environmental sustainment coverage of the landscape
-- review of upcoming project proposed for adoption and propose to CNCF according to interest
+- Review upcoming project proposed for adoption and propose to CNCF according to interest
-- regular reporting to ToC on ongoing and completed work
+- Regularly report to ToC on ongoing and completed work
-- recommend projects for sandbox and graduation status
+- Recommend projects for inclusion into the CNCF
-- suggestions for improvements for CNCF internal processes, for example, education for sustainability
+- Suggestions for improvements for CNCF internal processes, for example, education for sustainability

 ## Audiences

 - Education - audience is end users, developers, stakeholders
-- Project intelligence - audience is TOC / TOC Community
+- Project intelligence - audience is TOC/CNCF Community
 - External collaboration - organizations with the same mindset

 #### Operations

 Environmental Sustainability TAG operations are consistent with standard TAG operating guidelines provided by the [CNCF Technical Oversight Committee TOC](https://github.com/cncf/toc).

-## Acknowledgement
-The format of this proposal is inspired from [TAG security](https://github.com/cncf/tag-security/blob/main/governance/charter.md#operations).
-The initial doc was taken from the [Environmental WG charter](https://docs.google.com/document/d/1JaF7lSUmLQ2zmScmca6UF7PgbjMzSxjhhjx2LThThaY/edit#heading=h.x77xxicolnig) and modified by the community.